root3nl/SupportApp/README.md

 * Set `title` to "Hi $FULLNAME!"

 More information about Jamf variables: https://docs.jamf.com/10.36.0/jamf-pro/documentation/Computer_Configuration_Profiles.html

+### Privileged commands or scripts (SupportAppHelper)
+To allow commands or scripts to be executed with root privileges, the SupportAppHelper is available optionally.
+This utility is built on Distributed Notifications to allow inter-app communication between the Support App and the SupportAppHelper.
+The Support App notifies SupportAppHelper and the message contains the preference key set in the Configuration Profile with the command or path to the script.
+SupportAppHelper listens for new messages using a LaunchDaemon and executes the command or script by requesting the command or path to the script from the Configuration Profile.

+More information about Distributed Notifications: https://developer.apple.com/documentation/foundation/distributednotificationcenter

+#### File locations
+The SupportAppHelper installer places two files:

+LaunchDaemon: `/Library/LaunchDaemons/nl.root3.support.helper.plist`

+Binary: `/usr/local/bin/SupportAppHelper`

+#### Security considerations
+As SupportAppHelper is able to execute scripts or commands with root privileges, it needs to be used responsibly.
+For most deployments, SupportAppHelper will not be needed and we recommend deploying the Support App without SupportAppHelper.
+If you're unsure or unfamiliar with this concept, DO NOT use SupportAppHelper.

+:information_source: Only values from a Configuration Profile will be used.
+Values set by `defaults write` will be ignored as it imposes a security risk.

 ## How to use SF Symbols
 We choose to go all the way with SF Symbols as these good looking icons are designed by Apple and give the app a native look and feel.
 All icons have a symbol name which you can use in the Configuration Profile.
 As these icons are built into macOS, it automatically shows the correct icon.